namely/chief-of-state/readme.md

 Chief-Of-State can be bundled as a sidecar to the application it is providing events and state management or run it on its own k8 pod.

-Chief-Of-State heavily relies on the robustness of [lagom-PB](https://github.com/super-flat/lagom-pb).
+Chief-Of-State heavily relies on the robustness of [lagom-pb](https://github.com/super-flat/lagom-pb).

 ## Features

 - Journal, Snapshot are serialized using google protocol buffer message format

+- Out of the box clustering and powerful events and domain entities sharding with split-brain-resolver algorithm

+- Out of the box entities passivation mechanism to free resources whenever necessary.

-- All events, state and commands are defined using google protocol buffer message format
+- All events, state and commands are defined using google protocol buffer message format and persisted to postgres

 - Additional meta data are provided to your events via the `EventMeta`.

+- Commands and Events handlers via gRPC

+- Read Side processor via gRPC (every persisted event is made available when the read side is trun on) with a powerful offset management residing in the Chief-Of-State readSide store (postgresql)

 - Out of the box observability.

 - Out of the box configurable k8 deployment

-### Notes

-todo:

-- think about scaling out replicas in k8s (don't want to break the k8s replica)
-- kafka configs

 ### Global environment variables